“What is this bullshit?” murmurs rang out, but nobody was stupid enough to say it too loud. Turns out, the school did enrol only the brightest.

 “Yeah, sure.
 Why don’t you do it then?”

 This was taking too long.
-This guy will end up remembering me.
+This guy will remember me now.
 However, that was but a consequent problem in a longer list of things on fire.

-I was tracking a suspicious brute in a nondescript attire in my periphery.
+I was tracking a dubious heavy in workout clothes in my periphery.
 Ascertaining to whom this badly hidden legion belonged to was next on the list.
 They could have been admitted here as students, but it was much simpler to enter as a part of entourage.
-Figuring out that much could provide me with a direction towards my primary enemy.

-I sighed in irritation and decided to push on with this interaction.
-The least I could do was add another layer of confusion for when he's inevitably questioned.
+I masked a frustrated sigh and decided to push on with this interaction.
+The least I could do was add another layer of confusion for when he’s inevitably questioned.

-Spoke as loudly as I could without cracking, "Look.
-Some chick asked me to do this, but I just c-can't.
+“Look.
+That chick asked me to do this, but I just c-can’t.
 Help me out?
-I'll give you a fifty."
-It was all my remaining money – until I got back to my caches, anyway.
+I’ll give you a fifty.”
+It was all my remaining money – until I got back to my cache, anyway.

-"Yea?
-Where's she?"
-The guy started looking around intrigued.
-I picked him because he seemed like he was struggling, but entirely different aspect caught the himbo's attention.
-"Is she hot?"
+“Yea?
+Where?”
+The guy started looking around, intrigued.
+I picked him because he seemed like he was struggling, but entirely different aspect caught the himbo’s attention.
+“Is she hot?”

 I gave him a no shit, as if I’d have agreed otherwise expression.
 My cheeks probably were too stiff, but at least most of it was in the eyebrows.

-"Damn.
-Really wish I could help ya out," my quarry looked genuinely regretful to be missing out on this.
-That didn't help me at all.
+“Damn.
+Really wish I could help ya out,” my quarry said after setting his eyes on a random girl, looking genuinely regretful.
+That didn’t help me at all!

 I bent in to whisper again, “Can you open a window near his seat?”